trivett/dev-environment-setup/README.md

 #Setting up a good development environment on a Mac

+###Install OSX
+* Always best to clean install and transfer documents and stuff later imho.
+* Pop in your bootable OSX USB stick.
+* Wipe your hard drive by powering on your Mac while holding down the Option key, select the OSX USB drive, go to Utilities > Disk Utility, and format your hard disk in Mac OSX (Journaled) format.
+* Don't sign in with your Apple ID right away.

-## Important: If you are doing this with El Capitain, you need another step:
+### Important: If you are doing this with El Capitain, you need another step:
 * Restart your laptop and hold cmd+r
 * Go to Utilities > Terminal
 * Execute `csrutil disble`
 * Now you can go into hardhat mode on your computer.
 Without this, anything relating to `root` will be impossible.

-###Install OSX Yosemite
-* Pop in your bootable OSX Yosemite USB stick.
-* Wipe your hard drive by powering on your Mac while holding down the Option key, select the OSX USB drive, go to Utilities > Disk Utility, and format your hard disk in Mac OSX (Journaled) format.
-* Don't sign in with your Apple ID right away.

 ###Xcode: